o1.world

 - object

-This companion object of class Direction
+This companion object of class Direction provides some constants of type Direction

-and methods for creating new Direction
+and methods for creating new Direction instances.

-This companion object of class Direction
+This companion object of class Direction provides some constants of type Direction

-and methods for creating new Direction
+and methods for creating new Direction instances.

 The object has an alias in the top-level package o1, so it’s accessible to students

-simply via import o1.*
+simply via import o1.*.

 - Companion: